OG’s path to the championship at The International 2018 (TI8) was paved with some of the biggest and most skilled plays in the history of the game.

 What exactly happened here?
 To understand, first, some context.

-The International 8, Vancouver, Canada – August 26, 2018
+OG at The International 8 grand finals in Vancouver, Canada, August 26, 2018

 It is 39 minutes into game four of the Grand Finals and OG are in trouble.
 PSG.LGD, who are already holding a commanding 2-1 series lead, are in control of the map and possess a 7,000 gold lead.
 OG carry Anathan “ana” Pham’s Phantom Lancer is the most farmed hero on the map, but PSG.LGD’s carry duo of Morphling for Wang “Ame” Chunyu and Bloodseeker for Lu “Somnus丶M” Yao are nipping at his heels.

 With PSG.LGD controlling the map, only ana’s Phantom Lancer felt safe enough to farm outside of their base.
-Well, safe being a relative term here as he promptly gets ganked by all five PSG.LGD heroes and dies.
-But, it’s what ana did in the seconds before his death that make this play.
+Well, safe is a relative term here.
+He promptly gets ganked by all five PSG.LGD heroes and dies.

-First, upon realizing that he is about to be killed and that he will not have enough gold for buyback afterward, ana heads straight for the Bounty Rune spawn area in front of the Dire Secret Shop.
-He then perfectly times his Doppelganger ability so that he can pick up the Bounty Rune just as it spawns at the 40-minute mark, and before Xu “fy” Linsen’s Tusk could snatch it away.
-Just before he gets taken down, ana also sells the two items in his backpack, a Talisman of Evasion and Ring of Basilius.
+He then perfectly times his Doppelganger ability so that he can pick up the Bounty Rune just as it spawns at the 40-minute mark, and before Xu “fy” Linsen’s Tusk can snatch it away.
+Before he gets taken down, ana also sells the two items in his backpack, a Talisman of Evasion and Ring of Aquila.

 All of this ensures that ana has just enough gold to buy back later on.

-He’s playing in a stadium full of thousands of people — with millions more watching from home — with over US$11 million on the line.
+He’s playing in a stadium full of thousands of people — with millions more watching from home -— with over US$11 million on the line.

 It’s a do-or-die game four in that best-of-five Grand Finals.

-If he died without buyback there then OG would have surely lost the ensuing base defense, the game, and their shot at the Aegis of Champions.
+If he died without buyback there, then OG would have likely lost the ensuing base defense, the game, and their shot at the Aegis of Champions.
+PSG.LGD could have taken multiple lanes of barracks and cruised to the championship.

 Of course, that led to the legendary “Ceeeeeeeeeeb!” play: